-- 54. The PIU (MHESI) is authorized to terminate this Agreement at any time with mandatory return of Grant funds by written notice to the Grantee following the prior agreement with IEB and the World Bank in accordance with Para 5 "Termination of Grant Agreement and Grant Completion" of GFM.
-In case Grant funds are not refunded to the PIU (MHESI) within 30 calendar days after the official notification, the Grantee shall pay to the MHESI a penalty of 0.1% for each overdue day of the grant amount under the Grant Agreement.
-Maximum volume of penalty is 10% from Grant amount. - 55.
-In the event of a dispute between the Grantee and the MHESI that may require legal action, all legal costs and expenses related to legal actions and/or proceedings shall not be covered by the Grant funds. - 56.
-Upon approval of the final financial report and final technical report and return of unused funds, the Grantee will be notified by the PIU (MHESI) of grant closure.
+- 58. The PIU (MHESI) is authorized to terminate this Agreement at any time with the mandatory return of Matching Grant funds by written notice to the Grantee following the prior agreement with IEB and the World Bank in accordance with Para 5 "Termination of Grant Agreement and Grant Completion" of GFM.
+In case Grant funds are not refunded to the PIU (MHESI) within 30 calendar days after the official notification, the Grantee shall pay to the MHESI a penalty of 0.1% for each overdue day of the matching grant amount under the Grant Agreement.
+The maximum volume of penalty is 10% of Matching Grant amount. - 59.
+In the event of a dispute between the Grantee and the MHESI that may require legal action, all legal costs and expenses related to legal actions and/or proceedings shall not be covered by the Matching Grant funds. - 60.
+Upon approval of the final financial report and final technical report and return of unused funds, the Grantee will be notified by the PIU (MHESI) of sub-project closure.